taylankoca/magicport-project-management-tool/README.md

 php artisan db:seed
 ```

-In this step you should set default email and password for basic user.
+In this step you should set default email and password for sample users.
 You can create more than one user.

+Check the file `database/seeders/UserSeeder.php`
 ```php
     public function run()
     {